mahilab/Syntacts/tutorials/cs.md

 // open device by name and preferred API session.Open("MOTU Pro Audio", API::ASIO);
 session.Close();
+// dispose of resources to avoid memory leaks session.Dispose();
 ```

 - Device indices represent the combination of a device and an API it supports.
 Therefore, one device may have multiple indices each with a different API.